athack-ctf/chall2025-formatting-is-weird/source/README.md

 ## DO NOT BUILD FROM SOURCE CODE.

-### The pre-built binary is used in the docker container and is also given to the participant.
-It is important that both binaries are the same.
+### The pre-built binary and libc are used in the docker container and are also given to the participant.

 ### I have only included the source code and build script for archival purposed